List of OK K.O.! Let's Be Heroes characters: Carol

 Carol is K.O.'s tough yet doting mother and the owner of "Fitness Emotions" at the plaza, which Ginger, Gladys and Gertie frequent.
 She usually gives K.O. advice, though it is not always clear what she is trying to teach.
 She is good friends with Mr. Gar, but is oblivious to his feelings for her.
-However, in "T.K.O.", she seems to acknowledge his feelings for her, but either seemingly does not care or knew about it all along.
+However, in "Seasons Change", she seems to acknowledge his feelings for her, but either seemingly does not care or knew about it all along.
 The episode also reveals that Carol had trained K.O. since he was an infant.
 When she was younger, Carol was originally a P.O.I.N.T. member code-named Silver Spark, who had feelings for the group's senior member Laserblast.
 His apparent death led her to initially bear a grudge against Mr. Gar for keeping her from preventing it, but later forgave him as he saved her life and knew of his crush for her.
 After a three-month time skip following the first season finale, she has started dating Mr. Gar and is revealed to still be a P.O.I.N.T. agent in secret, safeguarding the glorb tree under the plaza to prevent P.O.I.N.T. from intervening.